bookercodes/articles/csharp-6-an-introduction.md

 Conventionally, each new version of C# has one super-feature, and a handful of miniature ones.
 For example, in the previous version of C#, C# 5.0, the super-feature was [asynchronous methods (`async`)](https://msdn.microsoft.com/en-us/library/hh156513.aspx) and the miniature features were [caller information attributes](https://msdn.microsoft.com/en-us/library/hh534540.aspx) and [improved "closures"](https://stackoverflow.com/questions/12112881/has-foreachs-use-of-variables-been-changed-in-c-sharp-5).
 C# 6.0 is a bit different, in that there is no super-feature, just a bunch of miniature ones.

-Instead of introducing a new super-feature, C# 6.0 alleviates some small pain points from previous versions of the language.
+Instead of introducing a new super-feature, C# 6.0 introduces a bunch of small features that alleviate small pain points from previous versions of the language.
 Most of the new features in C# 6.0 will make your code simpler, leaner, more readable, and more pleasant to write, but they are unlikely to revolutionize the way you write C# like super-features (such as asynchronous methods) in earlier versions of the language have.

 As you'll see throughout this series, most of the new features are essentially [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) – in other words, most (but not all) of the features in C# 6.0 do not introduce new functionality, but instead enable you to do things you could already do in a more compact and readable manner.

 There are 11 new features in total.
 Here's a quick rundown of the features (in the order we'll examine them), so you know what to expect:

-- **Expression-bodied members -** An ability to associate a single expression with a member (much like a lambda expression, but for members).
+- **Expression-bodied members -** Allow you to associate a single expression with a member instead of a block (much like a lambda expression, but for members).
-- **Auto-implemented property initializers –** It is now possible to initialize auto-properties with a default value, inline, much like a field initializer does for fields.
+- **Auto-implemented property initializers –** Allow you to initialize automatic properties with a default value, inline, much like a field initializer.
-- **Read-only auto-implemented properties -** You can now omit the getter from an auto-property, which makes it read-only.
+- **Read-only auto-implemented properties -** Allow you to omit the `get`ter from an automatic, which makes it read-only.
-- **Null-conditional Operator –** _Much_ more compact and readable syntax for deep null checking.
+- **Null-conditional Operator –** A _much_ more compact syntax for deep null checks.
-- **nameOf operator –** A feature that allows you to refer to an identifier (such as a variable name) in a refactor-proof way.
+- **nameOf operator –** Allow you to refer to an identifier (such as an argument name) in a resilient way.
-- **String Interpolation -** Native support for string interpolation.
-Sort of like `string.Format` but more expressive, readable, and stable.
+- **String Interpolation -** Language support for [composite formatting](https://msdn.microsoft.com/en-us/library/txafckwd.aspx).
-- **Await in catch & finally blocks –** Using `await` in a catch or finally block _used_ to result in an error, that has been fixed.
+- **Await in catch & finally blocks –** It is now possible to use `await` in catch and finally blocks.
-- **Exception filters -** An ability  to conditionally enter exception handlers.
+- **Exception filters -** Allow you to conditionally enter exception handlers.
-- **Index initializers –** Sort-of like collection initializers, but they use indexers instead of an `Add` method.
+- **Index initializers –** Allow you to elegantly add elements to an indexed collection via an index.
-- **Extension Add in Collection Initializers –** Small feature.
-The compiler now detects extension methods called `Add` instead of just members on the type.
+- **Extension Add in Collection Initializers –** Allow you to add elements to a collection based on an extension method called `Add` (previously, the `Add` method _had_ to be part of the collection type.)
-- **Using static statement –** Last, but certainly not least, the using static statement allows you to remove the need to fully qualify a method.
+- **Using static statement –** Removes the need to fully qualify a method.

 While these features are unlikely to revolutionize the way you write C#, they _will_ change the way you write code in specific scenarios, due to the fact that they are so much more efficient, you'll likely forget there was another way to code them.